fomightez/jupyter-rise/README.md

-# Creating interactive presentations on Binder with RISE
+# Creating interactive presentations on Binder with RISE, plus Julia kernel

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/v2/gh/fomightez/jupyter-rise/master?filepath=index.ipynb)

+*Julia kernel has been added to this repo.*

 RISE allows you to quickly generate a live, interactive presentation from a Jupyter Notebook that is connected to the underlying Kernel of the notebook.